nicodelpiano/nicodelpiano.github.io/_posts/2015-05-1-First-shots-on-exhaustivity-checking.md

 #### How do we tackle this issue?

 There are a few approachs for solving this problem.
-The one we are following is explained in the following paper [1] (research.microsoft.com/en-us/um/people/simonpj/papers/pattern-matching/gadtpm.pdf) (GHC is implementing this solution now, but I guess it's not in the official version) although we are trying to **generalise** the idea and provide a library that could be used to solve the problem for any datatype.
+The one we are following is explained in this great paper [1] (research.microsoft.com/en-us/um/people/simonpj/papers/pattern-matching/gadtpm.pdf) (GHC is implementing this solution now, but I guess it's not in the official version) although we are trying to **generalise** the idea and provide a library that could be used to solve the problem for any datatype.

 #### STDL + Nats